mateus-vicente/100upet-hugo-pages/content/page/installation.md

 The dependencies listen above have to be satisfied.
 Both ROOT6 and Geant4 libraries and headers have to be in the path, this is usually achieved by sourcing the `thisroot.sh` or `geant4.sh` scripts.
 After this, continue as described below.

 ### Compilation
-To compile and install a default installation of Allpix<sup>2</sup>, run the following commands
+To compile and install a default installation of {{% allpix %}}, run the following commands

 ```
 $ mkdir build && cd build/